iamdtang/itp/public/assignments/dvd-api.md

 }
 ```

 Notice how the request payload has no id property.
-The response should look like the following:
+If the operation is successful, the response should look like the following, now with an id:

 ```json
 {